pressbooks/pressbooks/readme.txt

 * Requires WordPress 4.3.1.
 * Added MCE Anchor Button (migrated from Pressbooks Textbook, props to @bdolor).
 * Fixed an issue where the book language could be incorrectly set to Afrikaans if the network language was undefined.
-* Fixed an issue where loading a user's catalog would call memory-intensive functions repeatedly (props to @connerbw).
+* Fixed an issue where loading a user\'s catalog would call memory-intensive functions repeatedly (props to @connerbw).
 * Suppressed unhelpful errors when calling getSubsections() function (props to @connerbw).

 = 2.7.1 =